 Harpoon Oktoberfest – Boston, MA – October 4-5, 2013

 Oktoberfest has been going strong in fall at Harpoon in Boston for more than two decades.
 2013 is Harpoon’s 23rd annual Boston Oktoberfest of beer, music, and Fall in New England.
 The event includes Harpoon beer, German food, Oompah bands, chicken dancing, keg bowling game, and German chocolate cake-eating contest.

 Location: 306 Northern Avenue, Boston, MA 02210

-Taste the Samuel Adams Octoberfest or participate in the National Stein Hoisting Competition.
+Taste the Samuel Adams Octoberfest at their release party or participate in the National Stein Hoisting Competition.
 Friday night is the preview reception.
 The party is all day Saturday from 1 PM to 9 PM with 2 live bands.

 Location: 30 Germania St, Boston, MA 02130

 There has been an annual Boston Oktoberfest at The Beehive, a Bohemian eatery and bar in Boston’s South End, the past few years.
 We don’t see it on their September 2013 schedule of events.

 BSV Oktoberfest – Walpole, MA – September 7-8, 2013